top of page

 Qualified Small Employer Health Reimbursement Arrangements (QSEHRA)

-Employers with fewer than 50 full-time employees and who don't offer group health coverage can provide for their employees’ medical insurance and qualified medical expenses through a Qualified Small Employer Health Reimbursement Arrangement (QSEHRA).
-A QSEHRA has annual contribution limits and can cover the cost of any IRS 213(d) qualified health expense, and pay for individual medical, dental, and vision insurance premiums.
+Employers with fewer than 50 full-time equivalent employees that do not offer group health coverage may provide a Qualified Small Employer HRA (QSEHRA).
+QSEHRAs have annual IRS contribution limits and allow reimbursement for individual medical, dental, and vision insurance premiums, as well as other IRS 213(d) qualified health expenses.

 piggy-bank (1).png